 Vacuuming hardwood stairs can be a tough task, but the right vacuum can make it a lot easier.
 The best pick for you will depend on your personal preferences and your budget.

-If you’re looking for a top-performing stick vacuum for the stairs, the Dyson V8 Absolute is a fantastic choice.
+If you’re looking to go cordless, the Dyson V8 Absolute is a fantastic choice.
 It’s one of the best rated stick vacuums on the market, wielding impressive power from its lightweight frame.
 We think it’s the only cordless vac that can be a practical primary cleaning machine!
 It works very well on both carpeted and hardwood stairs, and has a long enough charge to get you through the entire place.

 Looking for more great vacuums for your hardwood floors?
 Check out the best hardwood vacuums on Amazon for more top rated picks and read the hardwood vacuum reviews!